viam-modules/viamrtsp/README.md

 ### Camera Metadata

-The `DiscoverResources` API will return a list of cameras discovered by the service and their component configuration.
+The `DiscoverResources` API will return a list of cameras discovered by the service and their component configurations.
 Note that the metadata fields `resolution`, `codec`, and `frame_rate` are descriptive and will not change the behavior of the camera.

 ```json
 {